leouieda/msl-mini-grant-2018/README.md

 publish the code for their next project.
 They will also be equipped with some of the skills necessary to make contributions to the open-source software on which they rely.
-We hope that new collaborations will emerge through the emphasis on group exercises, collaboration, and the socializing event.
+We hope that new collaborations between the participants will emerge through the emphasis on group exercises and the socializing event.

 ## License